-INCIDENT BEING REPORTED PROCEDURE INSTITUTION WILL FOLLOW Institution will assess immediate safety needs of complainant Depending on when reported (immediate vs delayed report), institution will provide complainant with access to medical care and information on preserving evidence Institution will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department 4.
-Institution will provide complainant with referrals to on and off campus mental health providers 5.
-Institution will assess need to implement interim or long-term protective measures, if appropriate.
-Sexual Assault 6.
-Institution will provide the victim with a written explanation of the victim's rights and options 7.
-Institution will provide a "no contact" directive to accused party if deemed appropriate 8.
-Institution will provide a copy of the policy applicable to Sexual Assault to the complainant and inform the complainant regarding timeframes for inquiry, investigation and resolution Institution will inform the complainant of the outcome of the investigation, whether or not the accused will be administratively charged and what the outcome of the hearing is 10.
-Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department Cr.
-III: 3.
+INCIDENT BEING REPORTED PROCEDURE INSTITUTION WILL FOLLOW 1.
+Institution will assess immediate safety needs of complainant Depending on when reported (immediate vs delayed report), institution will provide complainant with access to medical care and information on preserving evidence 3.
+Institution will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department Institution will provide complainant with referrals to on and off campus mental health providers Institution will assess need to implement interim or long-term protective measures, if appropriate Sexual Assault 6.
+Institution will provide the victim with a written explanation of the victim's rights and options Institution will provide a "no contact" directive to accused party if deemed appropriate Institution will provide a copy of the policy applicable to Sexual Assault to the complainant and inform the complainant regarding timeframes for inquiry, investigation and resolution Institution will inform the complainant of the outcome of the investigation, whether or not the accused will be administratively charged and what the outcome of the hearing is 10.
+Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation 1.
+Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department Challing 3.
 Institution will provide written information to complainant on how to preserve evidence Stalking 4.
 Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate 5.
-Institution will provide the victim with a written explanation of the victim's rights and options 6.
-Institution will provide a "no contact" directive to accused party if deemed appropriate Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department 3.
-Institution will provide written information to complainant on how to preserve evidence Dating Violence Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate 5.
-Institution will provide the victim with a written explanation of the victim's rights and options 6.
-Institution will provide a "no contact" directive to accused party if deemed appropriate Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department Domestic 3.
-Institution will provide written information to complainant on how to preserve evidence Violence Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate 5.
-Institution will provide the victim with a written explanation of the victim's rights and options 6.
-Institution will provide a "no contact" directive to accused party if deemed appropriate
+Institution will provide the victim with a written explanation of the victim's rights and options Institution will provide a "no contact" directive to accused party if deemed appropriate 1.
+Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department Dating 3.
+Institution will provide written information to complainant on how to preserve evidence Violence 4.
+Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate 5.
+Institution will provide the victim with a written explanation of the victim's rights and options Institution will provide a "no contact" directive to accused party if deemed appropriate

-ASSISTANCE FOR VICTIMS: RIGHTS & OPTIONS
+ASSISTANCE FOR VICTIMS: RIGHTS AND OPTIONS